Alexander Henry Louis Hardinge, 2nd Baron Hardinge of Penhurst1

 Julian Alexander Hardinge, 4th Baron Hardinge of Penhurst was born on 23 August 1945.1 He is the son of George Edward Charles Hardinge, 3rd Baron Hardinge of Penhurst and Janet Christine Goschen Balfour.1 He married, firstly, Anthea June West, daughter of Harold Mills West, in 1972.1 He and Anthea June West were divorced in 1993.1 He married, secondly, Ulrike Adolph, daughter of Heinz Adolph, in 2001.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He was Page of Honour to HM Queen Elizabeth II between 1959 and 1962.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He succeeded to the title of 4th Baron Hardinge of Penhurst, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was Page of Honour to HM Queen Elizabeth II between 1959 and 1962.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He succeeded as the 4th Baron Hardinge of Penhurst, co.
 Kent [U.K., 1910] on 14 July 1997.1

 Children of Julian Alexander Hardinge, 4th Baron Hardinge of Penhurst and Anthea June West